Interpretability Guarantees with Merlin-Arthur Classifiers: Conclusion

-Modelling the conditional data distribution has been pursued in the context of calculating Shapley values, a different interpretability method based on \emph{characteristic functions} from cooperative game theory that assigns a value to every subset of a number of features~\cite{shapley201617}.
-We will shortly discuss the approach proposed in~\cite{lundberg2017unified}, where features correspond to partial vectors supported on sets, see~\Cref{ex:pixelset} for how the feature set is defined in that case.
+Modelling the conditional data distribution has been pursued in the context of calculating Shapley values.
+These are different interpretability method based on \emph{characteristic functions} from cooperative game theory that assign a value to every subset of a number of features~\citep{shapley201617}.
+We will shortly discuss the approach proposed in~\cite{lundberg2017unified}, where features correspond to partial vectors supported on sets.

 Let $f: [0,1]^d \rightarrow \skl{-1,1}$ be a classifier function.
 Then we can naturally define a characteristic function $\nu_{f,\bfx}:\CP([d]) \rightarrow [-1,1]$ as